WeitlerT/WeitlerT.github.io/_portfolio/chatbot.md

     alt: #"Self Driving"
 ---

 For our Cognitive Computing course we had an assignment to set up a bot using IBM Watson.
 The bot was meant to solve a problem that a user may have so in my case I created one that was meant to help a user with printer problems.
 I set up intents which are essentially purposes/goals that are expressed by the users input.
 So an example intent may be printer_brand which could be a user asking about a certain brand of printer.
+There are also entities which are meant to represent information in the user input that may be relevant to the user purpose/goal.
+The IBM docs explains it in a simple way: Intents represent verbs (what the user wants to do) and entities are like nouns (the object of, or the context for, a particular action).

-{% include gallery caption="A few images of intents I set up as well as the Node-RED layout and Slack test chat." %}
+{% include gallery caption="A few images of intents/entities I set up as well as the Node-RED layout and Slack test chat." %}

-Once we set up proper intents and responses we were tasked with hooking it up using Node-RED and slack.
-Our bot would be able to communicate through Slack just as it would through the IBM web interface.
+Once I set up proper intents and responses I hooked it up to Slack using Node-RED.
+The bot would be able to communicate through Slack just as it would through the IBM web interface.
 It was quick and simple to deploy and even easier to use.